 Adaptability and Light-Heartedness

 The large population size of India has not led average Indians to think of themselves as ‘one among many’ and certainly has not diminished their aspirations.
 Instead, diversity is celebrated alongside an inventive and entrepreneurial spirit.
-In this sense, Indians are some of the most adaptable and creative people, often visualising big possibilities for themselves, their people and country.
+In this sense, many Indians are very adaptive and creative, often visualising big possibilities for themselves, their people and country.
 Problems are usually managed in a cheerful, cooperative and innovative manner, along with a light-heartedness towards situations that might otherwise be understood as frustrating.
 For example, strangers readily help others during mundane tasks such as looking for directions or parking a vehicle.

 1 See ‘Hinduism’ in the Religion section for more information about the varna.